Home

 Why VBAC Matters

 Most people who have a first C-section will later give birth via Elective Repeat Cesarean Delivery (ERCD), which can increase certain health risks.
 The NIH has identified increasing the Vaginal Birth After Cesarean (VBAC) rate as a public health priority.
-Safely increasing the VBAC rate in a patient-centered way could help reduce avoidable morbidity and mortality in childbirth.
+Safely increasing the VBAC rate in a patient centered way could help reduce avoidable morbidity and mortality in childbirth.
 The VBAC rate in California persistently falls below the national average.

 Challenges in Equitable Access